-Sweeping and dusting are some of our least favourite chores — admit it.
-It’s tedious, the dust gets everywhere, and there’s so much floor space around the house!
-But you dig out the vacuum and get to work, and soon enough you’ve got a tidy floor… but your skirting boards are still dirty.
+Very few people like sweeping and dusting the floor – let’s admit it.
+It’s tedious and the dust gets everywhere, and it feels like the floor space never ends!
+Still, you get the vacuum cleaner and get to work.
+Soon enough you’ve got a tidy floor… but your skirting boards are dirty.

-It’s also possible for any spills and messes to stain the material, particularly in dining rooms and kitchens.
-And for houses with kids, scuff marks from energetic activity or toys can make your skirting board look less than pristine.
+Spills and messes can also stain the material, especially in dining rooms and kitchens.
+Meanwhile, for houses with kids, scuff marks from energetic activity or toys can make your baseboards look less than pristine.

 So how often should you actually clean skirting boards?

-Any stains or grime should be wiped off immediately so the stain doesn’t set into the boards.
-Once it seeps in, it may become impossible to remove in the future.
+Wipe off any stains or grime immediately, so the stain doesn’t set.
+Once it seeps in, it’ll be much harder to remove (if you can remove it at all).
 Leaving food stains could also potentially attract pests into your house, and nobody wants that.

-Light cleaning — such as dusting or vacuuming — should be done once a week to prevent a build up of dust on the skirting boards.
+Light cleaning should be done once a week to prevent a build-up of dust on the skirting boards.
 You can stretch this to two weeks if your schedule is difficult.

-The good news is thorough cleaning can take place once every few months, just to get your skirting boards looking shiny and new again.
+Fortunately, you can deep clean once every few months to get your skirting boards looking shiny and new again.
+This is great for removing stubborn dirt or stains.
 Then after that, it’s back to simple dusting until a new season rolls around.

 Keep it simple: just take a (long-handled!) feather duster or brush, and run it over the skirting board to brush off the dust.
 Do this before you sweep your floors, so you can clean up all the dirt later!

 To get rid of the occasional streaks and scuff marks, you can wipe them off.
-Get an alcohol wipe, or to be more environmentally friendly, wet a soft cloth and rub the dirt to clean off.
-Dry any damp spots after.
+Use wet wipes or baby wipes and rub the dirt off.
+For a more eco-friendly option, wet a soft cloth or use a damp sponge.
+Remove dirt, then dry any damp spots later.

-Light cleaning might keep things looking spick-and-span temporarily, but dirt and grime still build up over the weeks.
-Like all things in our homes, from the oven to the sink, skirting boards need more thorough cleaning every few months.
-You can choose your preferred way to clean based on the mildness of the cleaning product!
+Dusting keeps things spick-and-span temporarily, but dirt and grime still build up over the weeks.
+Like all things in the home, skirting boards need deeper cleaning every few months.
+Pick your product and get that skirting board shining!

 Pro Tip: if you don’t feel like squatting or kneeling, try a long-handled squeegee or a mop!
 Just dip into the soapy water and lather it onto the boards.